 In November 2010 flamenco was put on the Representative List of the Intangible Cultural Heritage of Humanity by UNESCO.

-I’ve gone through the motions and written the article about my opinion on the best flamenco in Barcelona but what have I missed?
-If you need any extra advise please get in touch using the form below.
+I’ve taken in a show and wrote an article about my opinion on the best flamenco in Barcelona but what have I missed?
+If you need any extra advice please get in touch using the form below.

 Also!
 If you’ve already seen a show how did you like it?
 Fire away 🙂